 Excluding rights of appeal

-Under section 70 of the Arbitration Act 1996, a challenge to an international arbitral award under the Arbitration Act 1996 must be made within 28 days of the award or, if there has been any arbitral process of appeal or review, of the date when the applicant or appellant was notified of the result of that process.
+Pursuant to section 70 of the Arbitration Act 1996, a challenge to an international arbitral award under the Act must be made within 28 days of the award.
+If there was an arbitral process of appeal or review, a challenge must be made within 28 days of the date when the applicant or appellant was notified of the result of that process.

 Enforcement of an award

 The English courts have a good record of enforcing arbitral awards.
 Section 66 of the Arbitration Act 1996 (Arbitration Act) contains summary procedures for the enforcement of domestic awards.
 A party can obtain the permission of the court to enforce the award (section 66(1), Arbitration Act).
 This gives the award creditor access to all the methods for enforcing a judgment of the court, including, an injunction, award of damages and specific performance.
 The award creditor can request the court to turn the award into an English court judgment on the same terms of the award (section 66(2), Arbitration Act).
 In this case, the award creditor retains its award and also receives a judgment of the English court that enjoys all the enforcement benefits of any other English court judgment.
 Awards can still be enforced by bringing an action on the award, for the failure to comply with the award, but this is rarely used in practice (section 66(4), Arbitration Act).